eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 + skill set:
+	- As a part of this team you shall be building the “Blaize C/C++ heterogeneous compiler” which involves a lot of control-and-data-flow analysis, parallelism extraction and instruction vectorization, generic optimizations, backend optimizations and mapping, exposure to SIMD architecture and low-level memory management, insights into debugger; and insights into work-load analysis for performance benchmarking.
+	- Compiler basics, Auto-vectorizing techniques and algorithms(LLVM preferable)
++ skill set:
 	- Heterogeneous Computing Compilation Optimization Architect
 	- Support compilation optimization and performance improvement of self-developed GPGPU applications;